icann/rst-test-specs/epp-extensions/README.md

 # EPP Extension List

-This file contains metadata about EPP extensions that is needed for the RST v2.0 service.
+This directory contains metadata about EPP extensions that is needed for the RST v2.0 service.
 For more information, please see the "description" in [epp-extensions.yaml](epp-extensions.yaml).
 Due to technical limitations, this list has to be manually maintained.

 ## Maintenance

+The [YAML file](epp-extensions.yaml) is the source, the [JSON file](epp-extensions.json) is a compiled artifact.
+Only ever edit the YAML file.

 When changes are made to the YAML file, run `make` in this directory to generate the JSON version.
 The `last-updated` **MUST** be updated during updates,